dasilvaca/dasilvaca/README.md

 # Daniel Santiago Silva Capera

 Well, you're welcome to explore all different repos and projects I've worked in.
-For sure, I invite you too to checkout the organiations I'm part of, and the projects I've contributed to.
+For sure, I invite you too to checkout the organizations I'm part of, and the projects I've contributed to.